Skip to main content

 Clinton, Massachusetts · FDIC Cert #90181

-Clinton Savings Bank is an FDIC-insured bank (Certificate #90181) with $745M in total assets and $592M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Clinton Savings Bank, an FDIC-insured bank (Certificate #90181) with $745M in total assets and $592M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Clinton, Massachusetts, the bank maintains a Tier 1 capital ratio of 14.89% (Well-Capitalized) and a nonperforming loan ratio of 2.27%.
-BankHealthData assigns a composite Health Grade of B (69/100).
+BankHealthData assigns a composite Health Grade of B (69/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Clinton Savings Bank (FDIC cert 90181) is a community bank — $745M in total assets, $592M in deposits, serving the Clinton, Massachusetts area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.